 We intentionally chose not to hide any tools within drop-down menus.
 Instead, the toolbar dynamically changes to reveal the allowed operations at any given time.

 If you would like to return to the default mode (i.e., switch away from a particular masking tool you've selected) press

 The layers panel consists of surfaces.
-Each surface can contain its own smart group of content, masks, effects, or structures.
-Adjusting or warping the mask of the surface will apply to all of the content within that surface.
+Each surface can contain its own group of assets: effects, generators, videos, or images.

 Layers can be selected, reordered, renamed, locked, and hidden.
 When a layer is selected in the Layers Panel or the Artboard, all of its properties are revealed in the Property Panel.

 The Property Panel can inspect and modify parameters for any selected object(s).
-This includes Surfaces, Scans, Content, and Slides.
+This includes Surfaces, Scans, Assets, and Slides.
 The Property Panel changes dynamically based on the selection.